AnyBlok/anyblok-book/en/README.md

 book while developing your project.

 * [Discover AnyBlok](discovery/README.md): Understand AnyBlok concepts,
-  for what it is a usefull framework and features availaible.
+  for what it is a usefull framework and availaible features.
 We will terminate with our vision and projects in the way we would create an eco-system around AnyBlok.